 If you’d like to mix things up, substitute the sunflower and chia seeds for sesame seeds and flax seeds, or sprinkle with poppy seeds.

 Image: 3-Ingredient Paleo Crackers

-Almond flour is lower in both carbs and fiber in comparison to coconut flour.
-It also has the ability to improve the health and overall function of your heart along with helping improve cholesterol and blood sugar levels, and improving overall energy levels as well.
+Compared to coconut flour, almond flour is lower in carbs and fiber.
+It also has the ability to improve the health and overall function of your heart, along with promoting better cholesterol and blood sugar levels and increasing overall energy levels [*][*][*].

 To make your own low-carb almond flour crackers, all you need is:

 Five crackers make up a total of 226 calories, including 19 grams of fat, 4 grams of net carbs, and 9 grams of protein.
 It’s delicious, and you don’t have to worry about the carb count.

 - Mix all the ingredients to create a dough-like consistency.

 - Roll it onto a piece of parchment, and cut it into rectangles.

 - Place them into the oven to bake for 8-12 minutes at 350°F.

 These keto-friendly, paleo crackers recipe will easily become one of your go-to low-carb recipes and a staple on your ketogenic meal plan.